MisbahulHaque700/MisbahulHaque700/README.md

   Develops software with security-first principles using best practices.

 - 🔐 **Network Security**
-  CCNA & Net+ Certified, skilled in threat defense and incident response.
+  Skilled in threat detection and incident response.

 - 🐞 **Bug Bounty**
   Participates in vulnerability discovery for bug bounty platforms.